Cyanogen mod the Ouya.

-For those that have never touched an android device in their entire life; Cyanogen is open source firmware which is typically modded onto cell-phones.
-Many cell-phone companies do not like people loading their own custom firmware onto their phones and will in fact go as far as to void the warranty on said phone if you upgrade it as a scare tactic to keep users far away from Cyanogen.
+For those that have never touched an Android device in their entire life; Cyanogen is open-source firmware that is typically modded onto cell phones.
+Many cell phone companies do not like people loading their own custom firmware onto their phones and will in fact go as far as to void the warranty on the said phone if you upgrade it as a scare tactic to keep users far away from Cyanogen.

 Why even install Cyanogen mod to the Ouya?

-Like any decision that you make with your device there is always advantages and disadvantages towards installing a new firmware onto a device.
-Lets go through some of them.
+Like any decision that you make with your device, there are always advantages and disadvantages to installing new firmware onto a device.
+Let's go through some of them.

 The good of Cyanogen mod:

-- Side Loading – There always will be compatibility issues with side loading any game or application on any android device as it’s just with going to a newer version of android it opens up the doors on games that otherwise would’ve crashed on the Ouya before.
-Once again, it gets back to how newer android operating systems can handle older apk’s as well as some of the newly compiled apk’s.
+- Side Loading - There always will be compatibility issues with sideloading any game or application on any Android device as it's just going to a newer version of Android it opens up the doors on games that otherwise would've crashed on the Ouya before.
+Once again, it gets back to how newer Android operating systems can handle older APKs as well as some of the newly compiled APKs.